 Church in Wales working to 'restore damaged relationships' after bishop's 'never trust a Tory' tweet

-The Bishop of St David's in the Anglican Church in Wales is on sick leave amid pressure on her to resign.
+The Bishop of St Davids in the Anglican Church in Wales is on sick leave amid pressure on her to resign.

 Dr Joanna Penberthy is at the centre of a political storm over her "never trust a Tory" tweet in March, for which she apologised and closed down her Twitter account.